Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: System Model

 Problem $\Pc_o$ is a non-convex quadratically constrained quadratic programming (QCQP) problem.
-Note that for the conventional downlink transmission without RIS, the multicast beamforming problem is already known to be NP-hard in its general form.
-The joint optimization problem $\Pc_o$ is even more challenging with the additional RIS passive beamformer $\ebf$ affecting $\SINR_{ik}$ to be optimized under the non-convex constraints in \eqref{Unit_Mod_constr} imposed.
-Furthermore, since the number of RIS elements $M$ is expected to be large to show benefit, $\Pc_o$ is typically a large-scale problem.
-Thus, our goal is to develop an effective computational method to provide a solution with high performance but low computational complexity.
+For conventional downlink transmission without RIS, the multicast beamforming problem w.r.t. $\wbf$ is known to be NP-hard.
+Therefore, the joint optimization problem $\Pc_o$ is even more challenging to solve, since it includes the additional RIS passive beamformer $\ebf$ affecting $\SINR_{ik}$ to be optimized under the non-convex unit-modulus constraint \eqref{Unit_Mod_constr}.
+Furthermore, the number of RIS elements $M$ is expected to be large to realize RIS benefits.
+Thus, $\Pc_o$ is typically a large-scale problem to solve.
+Our goal is to develop a fast and scalable algorithmic solution that is of high performance for RIS-assisted multicast beamforming.